 Are you willing to give up being a caterpillar?

-Prayer: Help us to value the process of becoming so that we can become who we were meant to be.
+Prayer: Jesus, help us to value the process of becoming so that we can become who we were meant to be.
 Though the struggle is difficult and uncomfortable—we know you are preparing us for more.
 We are not in the struggle alone.
 You are at work in our becoming and reflecting the glory of the Lord—being transformed into the same image from one degree of glory to another.